KhronosGroup/glTF/specification/README.md

 The glTF asset defines one or *nodes*, that is, the objects comprising the scene to render.

-Each node can as its contents meshes, a skin, a camera or a light, defined in the `meshes`, `instanceSkin`, `camera` and `light` properties, respectively.
+Each node can contain one or more meshes, a skin, a camera or a light, defined in the `meshes`, `instanceSkin`, `camera` and `light` properties, respectively.

+Nodes have a optional `name` property.

-Nodes also have a `name` property (optional), and transform properties as described in the next section.
+Node also have transform properties, as described in the next section.

 Nodes are organized in a parent-child hierarchy known informally as the *scene graph*.